rochacbruno/danklinux/README.md

 ## Supported Distributions

-**Note on Greeter**: dankinstall does not install a greeter.
+**Note on Greeter**: dankinstall does not install a greeter automatically.
-- Start niri with `niri-session`, or Hyprland with `Hyprland`
+- To install the dms greeter, run `dms greeter install` after installation.
-- If you want a greeter such as gdm, sddm, tuigreet - follow your distribution's guide.
+- Then you can disable any existing greeter, if present, and run `sudo systemctl enable --now greetd`

 ### Arch Linux & Derivatives